-Isabel Metcalfe is an award-winning businesswoman with a distinguished record of community involvement.
-With knowledge and professional networks spanning four decades, Isabel offers effective and efficient strategic Public Affairs Counsel to clients in Indigenous affairs, energy, international development labour, culture, agriculture and the NGO sector.
+Isabel Metcalfe is an award-winning small business owner and advocate with a distinguished record of community involvement.
+With knowledge and professional networks spanning 45+ years, she provides astute, efficient and trusted support to clients in the Indigenous community, news media business, energy, international development, labour, culture, transportation and the NGO sector.

 Having worked in the offices of three Prime Ministers — Pierre Elliott Trudeau, John Turner and Jean Chrétien — she has also been a candidate for the House of Commons and the City of Ottawa.

-Well regarded in the community, she is a current member of the Ontario Health & Long Term Care Citizen’s Council, the City of Ottawa 2017 Committee and the Pearson Centre for Progressive Policy.
-A former Chair of the Community Advisory Committee of the Ottawa Hospital, she was a member of the Board of Directors of The Royal Ottawa Health Care Group, The Ottawa Hospital, the National Screen Institute and the Ontario Trillium Fund; a juror for the Governor General’s Persons’ Case Awards; founding director of the National Capital Dragon Boat Festival; Secretary of the Hong Kong Canada Business Association (Ottawa).
+A current member of The Pearson Centre for Progressive Policy Advisory Council, she is a past member of the Ontario Health & Long Term Care Citizen’s Council and the City of Ottawa 2017 Committee.
+She is a former Chair of the Community Advisory Committee of The Ottawa Hospital and served on the Boards of Directors of the Royal Ottawa Health Care Group, the Ottawa Hospital, the National Screen Institute and the Ontario Trillium Fund.
+A juror for the Governor General’s Persons’ Case Awards, she was a founding Director of the National Capital Dragon Boat Festival and Secretary of the Hong Kong Canada Business Association, Ottawa.

-An International Election Observer for both the Government of Canada and the National Democratic Institute she has helped advance democracy in Ukraine, Lebanon, Albania and Azerbaijan as well as providing election training to female candidates.
+An international election observer for both the Government of Canada and the National Democratic Institute, she has helped advance democracy in Ukraine, Lebanon, Albania and Azerbaijan as well as providing election training to female candidate.

-Isabel Metcalfe is the recipient of Queen Elizabeth II’s Diamond Jubilee Medal in 2012 and the Golden Jubilee Medal in 2002.
-She has been awarded the Leading Women Building Communities Award and the Volunteer Service Award by the Province of Ontario.
-In 1998 she was named a Judy LaMarsh Woman of Distinction.
+In 2018 Isabel received a Lifetime Achievement Award from the Ottawa Muslim Women’s Organization; in 2017 she was recognized the Province of Ontario with the #OC 150 Award and by the City of Ottawa with the Mayor’s City Builder Awards.
+She is a recipient of Queen Elizabeth’s Diamond Jubilee Medal in 2012 and the Golden Jubilee Medal in 2002.
+She has been awarded the Leading Women building Communities Award and the Volunteer Service Award by the Province of Ontario.

-Isabel Metcalfe holds a Bachelor of Arts from Carleton University, as well as Grade 8 Piano and Grade II Theory from the Western Ontario Conservatory of Music.
-She is the proud mother of three university educated children and the grandmother of three girls.
+Isabel Metcalfe earned a Bachelor of Arts from Carleton University, as well as Grade 8 Piano and Grade II Theory from the Western Ontario Conservatory of Music.
+She is the proud mother of three university-educated children and the grandmother of four girls.